 How cool would it be to touch a T. rex skull this summer?
 Or to see Stegosaurus footprints?
 Or take a walk through time?

-Just a short drive away is the Morrison Natural History Museum in Morrison, CO.
+Just a short drive away is the Morrison Natural History Museumopens a new window in Morrison, CO.
 This small but mighty museum has a wealth of prehistoric Colorado artifacts, as well as recent (and living!) descendants of the featured fossils.

 The museum harbors the first Stegosaurus fossils excavated and the only set of baby Stegosaurus footprints ever discovered, found right in Morrison.
 Guests can touch a Triceratops skull, get an up-close view of a Pteranodon skeleton and find out what inhabited Colorado after the dinosaurs.